jakubcic/social-network-api/README.md

 git clone git@github.com:jakubcic/social-network-api.git
 ```

-Then in your terminal navigate to the root of the **ocial-network-api** directory and run:
+Then in your terminal navigate to the root of the **social-network-api** directory and run:
 ```
 npm install
 ```